SaraJo/build-brite/README.md

-repo_build_status
+Github Repo Build Status
 =================

-Node solution for getting a Github repository build status using Octonode
+This is a node solution for getting a Github repository build status using the Octonode package

+Switch out your github token for authentication, and your own repository name.

+IMPORTANT: you must have pull rights to the repository, and it must have CI incorporated